 Plaintiff alleges that, "[s]ince at least 2011, Facebook has had Community Standards."
 Compl. ¶ 20.
-As the Community Standards explain, they are a set of policies that "outline what is and is not allowed on Facebook," and reflect Facebook's judgment on how to balance its "commitment to expression" with its "role in keeping abuse off" its platform.
+As the Community Standards explain, they are a set of policies rooted in the values of expression, authenticity, safety, privacy, and dignity that "outline what is and is not allowed on Facebook," and that reflect Facebook's judgment on how to balance its "commitment to expression" with its "role in keeping abuse off" its platform."
 Exh.
 A, at 1.1

 The Community Standards further explain that Facebook's enforcement "relies on "information available to [it]."
 Id. at 3.
 That means Facebook "may not detect" third-party content that violates the Community Standards, and that when potentially violating conduct is identified by Facebook or reported by third parties, there are further judgments to be made, based on, among other things, specific words and/or images used, the intent behind them, and the context in which they appear.
-Id.
+Id. at 3.
 "Our commitment to expression is paramount, but we recognize the internet creates new and increased opportunities for abuse.
 For these reasons, when we limit expression, we do it in service of one or more of the following values: [authenticity, safety, privacy, and dignity]."
 Id. at 2.